 What is the #1 restaurant in NYC?

-Eleven Madison Park, located in New York City, has just claimed the top spot in the annual list compiled by British magazine Restaurant’s The World’s 50 Best Restaurants academy.
+Eleven Madison Park, located in New York City; undoubtedly the top spot in the annual list compiled by British magazine Restaurant’s The World’s 50 Best Restaurants academy.
 In previous years Eleven Madison Park took the third spot on the list.

 How Much Does Eleven Madison Park cost?